Create an account sign-up-diamond

 When: September to November

 What to know about trekking in Nepal in autumn: If you thought trekking in spring was magical, think of the golden touches coating the trees in autumn with blue skies adding an end-of-summer bliss.
 In addition, clouds tend to stay clear of the sky most days, elevating the enchantment of trekking in autumn.
 Finally, on average, the temperature flickers between 15-24C, with a higher likelihood of little shivers deeper into the season during the night.
+You'll find that nights start to get pretty in November when you're in the high Himalaya.

 One of the only downsides of trekking in Nepal in autumn is the increased number of adventurers along the trail.
 If you’re trekking without a guide or a tour group, you may risk spending some nights in a common room if all beds are filled up.
 More often than not, you can’t book teahouses ahead of time!
-We talk more about how to prepare for trekking in Nepal here.
+We talk more about how to prepare for trekking in Nepal.

 Winter